k4lp/Chrome-Extension/PLAN.md

 3. **Verification context enhancement** – `_build_verification_context` must inject the rendered output (with tags expanded) while also appending a short appendix that lists which datavault items were injected, so the verification LLM understands the provenance of the text it is judging.
 4. **Orchestrator reply adaptation** – `Orchestrator.run_user_message` should use the rendered final output for `reply_text`, with fallback rules (rendered ➜ raw ➜ verification summary) to ensure we never regress.
 Also propagate the metadata in `OrchestratorResponse` if we want to surface it later (optional but planned to keep debugging hooks).
 5. **UI adjustments** – `ChatPanel._on_response_ready` ultimately just prints `reply_text`, so once step 4 is in place the UI automatically shows rendered text.
 Optionally add a future-friendly hook (e.g., ability to show “Datavault Sources” in TechnicalDetailsView) but that is outside this immediate plan unless needed downstream.
-6. **Testing & telemetry** – Add targeted unit tests (likely under `tests/`) that feed fake datavault content into the rendering helper to cover: multiple tags, missing IDs, optional titles, content truncation, and ensuring the helper is idempotent when no tags exist.
-Update logging in the reasoner to confirm when rendering happens and how many characters were produced, so regressions can be spotted quickly.
+6. **Telemetry & manual verification** – Expand logging in the reasoner to confirm when rendering happens, how many tags/items were expanded, and how many characters were produced.
+Maintain a lightweight manual checklist (store sample items, reference them, verify UI output) so releases can still be vetted without automated tests.

 ## 4. Detailed Implementation Steps